funkybob/django-classy-settings/docs/index.rst

    class BaseSettings(object):
         REQUIRED = cbs.env(None, key='REQUIRED')

+.. note:: You _must_ define ``key``, as there is no way otherwise for the
+    descriptor to know its name.

 This will raise a `RuntimeError` if the key `REQUIRED` is not set in the environ.